 According to the Borde--Guth--Vilenkin theorem, the absence of singularities does not guarantee geodesic completeness in cosmological models \cite{Borde:2001nh}.
 Their argument is based on the fact that a null geodesic has an affine parameter $\sigma$ obeying

 Geodesic completeness requires the affine parameter to be extendable, meaning the right-hand-side must diverge as $t \to -\infty$.
 Past-eternal inflationary models are geodesically incomplete.
-This has motivated asymptotically static pasts (emergent universe scenario \cite{Ellis:2002we}), in addition to bouncing and cyclic scenarios.
+This has motivated asymptotically static pasts (emergent universe scenario \cite{Ellis:2002we}), in addition to bouncing and cyclic scenarios \cite{Brandenberger:2016vhg}.
 Our lower bound $a(t) \geq a_{\rm min} > 0$ is enough to guarantee the divergence of the affine parameter as $t \to -\infty$, and so past-completeness.
-Thus causal-frame is geodesically complete for conventional reasons: because it is initially contracting before a non-singular bounce.
+Thus the causal-frame is geodesically complete for conventional reasons: because it is initially contracting before a non-singular bounce.

 {\bf Geodesic completeness of Einstein frame.} Since the initial value formalism takes place in causal frame, there is no need for the Einstein frame to be geodesically complete.
 Of course, it too has scale factor bounded below by $a_{\rm min}>0$, and so no big bang or big crunch singularities.
-But unlike the causal frame, the Einstein-frame metric fails to have an inverse when $N = 0$, leading the Einstein-frame Ricci scalar to diverge.
+But unlike the causal frame, the Einstein-frame metric fails to have an inverse when $N = 0$, leading to a divergence of the Einstein-frame Ricci scalar.

 This is because pressure contributes to the Ricci scalar, and pressure exhibits a simple pole divergence during time reversal.
 The interpretation of pressure is via the work it does, i.e., the change in $\rho_\lambda$ per volume $a^3$.
-It is because $\rho_\lambda$ continues to evolve while the scale factor momentarily freezes, as seen in fig.~\ref{fig:rho of a}, that pressure must diverge.
+It is because $\rho_\lambda$ continues to evolve while the scale factor momentarily freezes, as seen in Fig.~\ref{fig:rho of a}, that pressure must diverge.
 One might expect geodesic incompleteness in Einstein frame.

 On the other hand, the Hamilton equations for canonical fields remain non-singular through time reversal, with all field velocities being proportional to $N$.
-Indeed, in the absence of time-reversal, geodesics have been shown \cite{Fernandez-Jambrina:2004yjt, Barrow:2004xh} to be extendable through sudden singularities.
+Furthermore, (in the absence of time-reversal) geodesics have been shown \cite{Fernandez-Jambrina:2004yjt, Barrow:2004xh} to be extendable through sudden singularities.
 We now show that point particle trajectories can in fact be unambiguously continued through moments of time reversal using the Hamiltonian flow.